 In a general paediatric clinic in the Singapore heartlands, besides providing routine vaccinations, paediatricians care for a whole range of childhood illnesses.
 It may range from minor ailments to serious diseases requiring hospitalisation.
 Some of the more common conditions are discussed here.

 A is for…

 When there is an overreaction of the immune system to particles in the air, producing clear mucus, nasal congestion, sneezing, itch and eye tearing; allergic rhinitis is suspected.
-Cough may also develop when mucus drips from behind the nose down to the throat.
-Family history of sensitive nose is commonly present.
+A cough may also develop when mucus drips from behind the nose down to the throat.
+A family history of a sensitive nose is commonly present.
 Common triggers include house dust mites, mould, animal fur and cigarette smoke.

 Short-term relief with antihistamines, topical saline or decongestants may be used.
 Long-term control of symptoms may include allergy avoidance, oral montelukast, topical corticosteroids or sublingual immunotherapy.

 Asthma is the swelling and narrowing of the airways from chronic inflammation that results in airway sensitivity to several triggers.
 Common triggers are exposure to house dust mites or animal fur; viral infections, exercise and cigarette smoke.
 Children with asthma may develop wheezing, breathlessness, chest tightness and chronic cough.
 In severe attacks, asthma can be fatal.